voidfiles/magda/README.md

 ## The Plan

 - [] Authorization of go Service
-    - [] Setup a middleware
+    - [X] Setup a middleware
-    - [] Understand how logging is going to work accross
+    - [] Understand how logging is going to work accross middlewares
+        - [] This is going to require stacking middlewares togher
 - [] Create the data model in GraphQL
     - [] Entrys
     - [] Entitys